javifloresp/dotfiles/README.md

 # Dependencies

 ### Yabai

 [yabai](https://github.com/koekeishiya/yabai "yabai") is a window management utility that is designed to work as an extension to the built-in window manager of macOS. yabai allows you to control your windows, spaces and displays freely using an intuitive command line interface and optionally set user-defined keyboard shortcuts using ↗ [skhd](https://github.com/koekeishiya/skhd "skhd") and other third-party software.

 ### skhd

 [skhd](https://github.com/koekeishiya/skhd "skhd") is a simple hotkey daemon for macOS that focuses on responsiveness and performance.
 Hotkeys are defined in a text file through a simple DSL. skhd is able to hotload its config file, meaning that hotkeys can be edited and updated live while skhd is running.

 ### Übersicht

 [Übersicht](https://github.com/felixhageloh/uebersicht "Übersicht") lets you run system commands and display their output on your desktop in little containers, called widgets.
 Widgets are written using HTML5.

 ### Simple bar

 [simple-bar](https://github.com/Jean-Tinland/simple-bar "simple-bar") is a yabai status bar widget for Übersicht inspired by nibar, yabar.

-### Nvcha
+### LazyVim

-[NvChad](https://github.com/NvChad/NvChad "NvChad") comes with many comforts of a modern IDE.
-All lazy-loaded and built on top of NeoVim's fantastic lua integration!
+[LazyVim](https://www.lazyvim.org/ "LazyVim") LazyVim is a Neovim setup powered by 💤 lazy.nvim to make it easy to customize and extend your config.

 ### Terminal

 [Iterm2](https://iterm2.com/ "Iterm2")

 ## Configs files